Samuel-Martin23/C_Prompt/README.md

 2. There is no need for explicit field width settings when using prompt for strs.
-If you chose to use prompt to enter a str, you can pass in the size of the str as an additional parameter.
+If you chose to use prompt to enter a str, you must pass in the size of the str as an additional parameter.
 	```c
 	char name[50] = "";
 	prompt("Enter name: ", "%s", name, 50);